maxim/cx_leaderboard/README.md

 term     0.00034 K - 435227.97x slower
 ```

-As you can see, you should not create a term leaderboard with a million entries, and especially not add more to it, it's designed for small leaderboards.
+As you can see, you should not create a `TermStore` leaderboard with a million entries.

 ### Getting a -10..10 range from 1mil leaderboard